Contact person

 Organisation of the educational science modules

-In order to ensure equal opportunities for students in the allocation of places on courses, the Institute of Educational Sciences has decided to use a prioritised registration procedure (lottery procedure).
+In order to ensure equal opportunities for students when allocating places on courses, the Institute of Educational Sciences has decided to implement a priority-based enrolment procedure (random selection) in future.

-In the prioritised registration procedure, places on courses (seminars, tutorials, etc.) are allocated at random, taking into account priorities and defined conditions (e.g. subject semester).
+In the priority-based enrolment procedure, places on courses (seminars, tutorials, etc.) are allocated at random, taking into account priorities and specified conditions (e.g. year of study).

-One advantage of this procedure is that students have a longer period of time to select the desired courses.
-Directly after publication of the course offer, students have the opportunity to indicate their priorities for the courses of individual modules and adjust them if necessary.
-It is therefore no longer necessary for all students to register at the same time.
+One advantage of this procedure is that it gives students a longer period of time for the selection of their preferred courses.
+Immediately after the publication of the course catalogue, students have the opportunity to specify their priorities for the courses within individual modules and to adjust them if necessary.
+It is therefore no longer necessary for all students to enrol at the same time on a set date.

-The modules in Educational Sciences for which School I is responsible are:
+The modules in Educational Sciences for which the School is responsible are:

-a. the compulsory modules in the area of specialisation with a school-based career goal (Annex 3b of the Bachelor's Examination Regulations):
+a. the compulsory modules in the area of specialisation aimed at a career in teaching (Appendix 3b of the Bachelor’s Examination Regulations):

 biw215 – Teaching and Learning